d2207197/confect/README.rst

 Declare Configuration Groups and Properties
 -------------------------------------------

-Configuration properties should be declared before using it.
-This feature makes your code more readable and maintainable.
+**Configuration properties should be declared before using it.** This feature makes your code more readable and maintainable.
 Default values of all properties should be defined along with the configuration declaration.
 It doesn't have to be a workable value
-(like some secret key you shouldn't put it in the code), the true workable value can be defined in the configuration file.
+(like some secret keys or passwords you shouldn't put it in the code), the true workable value can be defined in the configuration file.
-However, even if it's not a workable value, the default values still makes the declaration and the code more readable.
+However, even if it's not a workable value, the mock default values still makes the declaration and the code more readable.

-Use ``Conf.declare_group(group_name)`` context manager to declare a configuration group and all properties under it at the same time.
-It's nessasery to provide default values for each properties.
+Use ``Conf.declare_group(group_name)`` context manager to declare a configuration group and all properties and default values under it at the same time.
 Default values can be any type.
 The group name should be a valid attribute name.

 Put your configuration group declaration code in the module where you need those properties.
 And make sure that the declaration is before all the lines that